 - You may also be able to recover attorneys fees and costs.

-If you have any further questions regarding terminating employees, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.
+If you have any further questions regarding terminating employees, contact me for a FREE confidential consultation at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net.

 State Disability Insurance

-A: In California, employees who are unable to work due to their own non-work-related illness, injury, pregnancy, or childbirth and are losing wages may be eligible for short-term disability insurance (DI) benefits provided by the California State Disability Insurance (SDI) program.
+A: Employees in California who are unable to work due to their own non-work-related illness, injury, pregnancy, or childbirth and are losing wages may be eligible for short-term disability insurance (DI) benefits provided by the California State Disability Insurance (SDI) program.